opinion

 Policies are now among the most critical and time-intensive components of onboarding.
 Developing them with an experienced industry attorney is a worthwhile investment because banks and card brands continue to review and test these policies, and that is unlikely to change.

 Content Moderation Policy: All websites, including subscription, cam and fan platforms, must have a content moderation policy.
-For licensed content, the policy should define acceptable content, review processes, model verification and consent procedures, and recordkeeping standards.
+For licensed content, the policy should define acceptable content, review processes, model verification and consent procedures, and record-keeping standards.
 A sample agreement with third-party content providers may also be required.

-For cam or fan sites, policies should outline moderation tools, the size of the human moderation team, and model onboarding procedures, including age verification and contractual agreements.
+For cam and fan sites, policies should outline moderation tools, the size of the human moderation team, and model onboarding procedures, including age verification and contractual agreements.
 Merchants should disclose any third-party providers and, in some cases, provide identification and signed agreements for performers.

 Additional policy considerations may include: